 THEODERICK BLAND, captain."

-Swords: While Potter swords from New York were favored (he was a loyalist cuteler) many types of swords were used.
-Rapahannock Forge swords were procured during the last years of the war.
+Swords: While Potter swords from New York were favored, many types of swords were used as could be found, procured or shipped in from Europe.
+Rapahannock Forge swords were manufactured during the last years of the war.

 Pistols: Each trooper carried 1-2 pistols as a secondary weapon in fur covered holster mounted on the front of the saddle.